Bob Krause (politician): Post political career

-After the Carter administration, Krause taught in the business school at Iowa State University then joined the staff of the Council of State Governments, the national association for state government officials.
+Following his service in the Carter administration, Krause taught in the business school at Iowa State University then joined the staff of the Council of State Governments, the national association for state government officials.
 There he ran a think-tank on transportation policy, writing five books and staffing several national policy task forces on transportation matters.
-He left that position for an intergovernmental affairs position with Palm Beach County, Fla., but subsequently returned to Iowa for family reasons.
+He left that position for an intergovernmental affairs position with Palm Beach County, Florida, but subsequently returned to Iowa for family reasons.

 Upon his return Krause then served as transit director for the Iowa Northland Council of Governments before joining the Iowa Department of Transportation in 1986.
 He served as a district planner then served as planning and coordination manager for the Public Transit Division.
 He also managed Iowa's Rural and Large Urban Public Transit Intelligent Transportation System.
 He retired in 2008 from the Iowa DOT with 20 years of state government service, and served briefly as an advisor to the government of Dubai, United Arab Emirates, on transportation policy matters.
 From there he returned to Iowa to take a position with VSE Corporation, a small defense contractor.
-In that role, Krause concerned himself with the readiness of weapons and equipment for a five state Army Reserve command.
+In that role, focused on the readiness of weapons and equipment for a five state Army Reserve command.
 He left that position in early 2015.

-2010 U.S. Senate election
+2010 U.S. Senate campaign

 Krause was a candidate for United States Senate from Iowa in the 2010 United States Senate election in Iowa.
 He lost the Democratic party primary to Roxanne Conlin who later lost in the Senate election against Charles Grassley.
 On Veterans Day, November 11, 2014, Krause again announced his intention to form an exploratory committee for a possible run against incumbent Senator from Iowa Charles Grassley.

-2022 U.S. Senate election
+2022 U.S. Senate campaign

 In October 2021, Krause announced that he would be seeking the Democratic Party nomination for the 2022 United States Senate race.

+2026 U.S. Senate campaign

+On September 5, 2025, Krause announced his candidacy for the Democratic nomination in the 2026 United States Senate election in Iowa.

 Awards

 Krause was recognized for his public service by having a locomotive named "Robert A. Krause" by the Rock Island Railroad in honor of his work on transportation issues.
-He was honored by the Secretary of Transportation for his efforts to pass railroad deregulation, which had been one of the Carter Administration's top priorities.
+He was honored by the Secretary of Transportation for his efforts to pass railroad deregulation.